grisuno/LazyOwn/COMMANDS.md

     nmap --script http-enum -p 80 10.10.10.10 -oN sessions/webScan_10.10.10.10

-Ensure you have the target host (`rhost`) set in the parameters and provide the script and port as arguments.
+Ensure you have the target host (`rhost`) assign in the parameters and provide the script and port as arguments.
 The results will be saved in the file `sessions/webScan_<rhost>`.

 ## encoderpayload
 Applies various obfuscations to a given command line string to create multiple obfuscated versions.